New York-area hedge fund manager charged with Ponzi fraud

 Prosecutors said he also spent $2.9 million on himself over 5-1/2 years, including $180,000 annually on credit cards, fees for beach and country club memberships, and mortgage payments for a vacation home near Stratton Mountain in Vermont.

-The defendant had worked for Morgan Stanley from 1998 to 2005, including on an equities trading desk, court papers show.
+A lawyer for Scronic could not immediately be identified.
+The defendant worked for Morgan Stanley from 1998 to 2005, including on an equities trading desk, court papers show.
 Morgan Stanley was not accused of wrongdoing.

+Scronic was criminally charged with one count each of securities fraud and wire fraud.
+The U.S. Securities and Exchange Commission filed related civil charges.

 Authorities said Scronic used some new money to repay earlier investors, but as cash became tight this summer refused to honor some investors’ redemption requests.